wardencam360/wardencam_manual/faq.rst

 | Only the camera device requires the upgrade to run for 24/7.
 Make sure you upgrade on the camera device first.
 | The upgrade is tied to your google play / apple account.

-Do I need to pay the upgrade fee multiple times for my Android devices?
+I purchase the upgrade on my Android device.
+How do I enable the upgrade on my other Android devices?
 ++++++++++++++++++++++++++++++++++++++++++++++++
-| No. You only need to purchase the upgrade once for your all Android devices.
+| You only need to purchase the upgrade once for your all Android devices.
 | The upgrade is linked to your google play account.
-You can enable the upgrade on all your Android devices with one play store purchase.
+The purchase can be recognized on all your Android devices as long as they have the same google play account in sync.
 | It is preferred to upgrade first on the camera device instead of the viewer device.

-Do I need to pay the upgrade fee multiple times for my Apple devices?
+I purchase the upgrade on my iOS device.
+How do I enable the upgrade on my other iOS devices?
 ++++++++++++++++++++++++++++++++++++++++++++++++
-| No. You only need to purchase the upgrade once for your all Apple devices.
+| You only need to purchase the upgrade once for your all Apple devices.
 | The upgrade is linked to your iTunes account.
-You can enable the upgrade on all your Apple devices with one app store purchase.
+The purchase can be recognized on all your Android devices as long as they have the same apple account in sync.
 | It is preferred to upgrade first on the camera device instead of the viewer device.

 Can I transfer my purchase between iOS and Android?